scottprahl/laserbeamsize/README.md

     git clone https://github.com/scottprahl/laserbeamsize.git

-Test by changing the iadpython directory and doing

-    nosetests laserbeamsize/test_laserbeamsize.py

-Then, add the iadpython directory to your PYTHONPATH or somehow
+Then, add the laserbeamsize directory to your PYTHONPATH or somehow

 ### Dependencies